Iqaluit: Transportation

 Iqaluit is the smallest Canadian capital in terms of population, and the only capital that is not connected to other settlements by a highway.
 Located on an island remote from the Canadian highway system, Iqaluit is generally only accessible by aircraft and, subject to ice conditions, by boat.

-Iqaluit Airport hosts a number of scheduled flights to Ottawa, Montreal, Rankin Inlet, Kuujjuaq, and smaller communities throughout Nunavut.

 Iqaluit Airport is a modern facility with a runway long enough for most modern jet aircraft.
 A new, larger passenger terminal building north of the old terminal was completed in 2018.

 Canadian North serves Iqaluit from Ottawa, Yellowknife, and several communities in Nunavut.
 Locally based airlines Air Nunavut, Canadian Helicopters, Nunasi Helicopters, and Unaalik Aviation provide air charters, and Air Nunavut and Keewatin Air provide MEDIVAC / air ambulance service.
 Jazz Aviation provided daily service to Iqaluit from Ottawa in 2010 and 2011, but cancelled service due to rising fuel costs, which prevented the route from being profitable.

 Iqaluit shared its runway with the Royal Canadian Air Force until the Canadian Armed Forces stopped using Iqaluit as a Canadian NORAD Region Forward Operating Location.
 The barracks and CF-188 hangars are maintained.
 The airport has been a centre for cold-weather testing of new aircraft, such as the Airbus A380 in February 2006.

-A deep sea port opened in Iqaluit in July 2023, after five years of construction.
+A deep-sea port opened in Iqaluit in July 2023, after five years of construction.
 The port features a dredged fixed dock, mooring space, a cargo laydown area, an all-tide barge ramp, and a fuel manifold.

 Initial plans for the port included facilities for a vehicle ferry connection to Happy Valley-Goose Bay, Newfoundland and Labrador, however these plans were dropped due to high cost.
 Experienced locals also cross the Hudson Strait from the Canadian mainland when it freezes over, either on foot or by dog sled or snowmobile, a distance of over 100 km.

 Iqaluit has a local road system that does not extend far beyond the city limits.
 During the winter, remote areas near the city are only accessible by snowmobiles, dog sled, or foot.